sarahwag/irl/content/your-first-step/finding-your-footing.md

 **Take as much time as you need to complete this final fieldwork** 👇

 ```
-Figure out the first step you're going to take to advance Living Social Justice, and unravel SJD, after you complete this course.
+Figure out the first step (the first action within a possible MVP) you're going to take to advance Living Social Justice, and unravel SJD, after you complete this course.
 Make it actionable (you'll know when it's done), and think about it as being the first in a sequence of actions.
 We invite you to make this as big and scary or small and simple as you're feeling ready, compelled, or able to make it.
 ```